alexvco/sin_product_review/README.md

-sinatra app with mongodb using mongoid
+sinatra app with mongodb using mongoid, embeds_many association